judovana/java25-change/README.md

    Use a generic “java” dependency – This allows compatibility with any implementation, including third-party JDKs.
 The actual runtime is chosen based on available repositories and system alternatives.
    _Examples: Tomcat, LibreOffice_

-2. **Specific Java version dependency**
+2. **Specific OpenJDK version dependency**
-   The application uses only the specified Java version.
+   The application uses only the specified OpenJDK version.
 Third-party JDKs or alternatives configuration won’t affect it.
    _Examples: JFlex, CUP_

 3. **Version-specific subpackages**